-This project, funded by the Open Society Foundations (OSF), aims to strengthen the voice of direct stakeholders and increase their impact as advocates to improve access to quality palliative care worldwide.
+This project aims to strengthen the voice of direct palliative care stakeholders and increase their impact as advocates to improve access to quality palliative care worldwide.

 We have announced the recipients of our grants round aimed at strengthening the voice of direct stakeholders in palliative care communications and advocacy.
 The successful projects are:

 We believe that the voice of direct stakeholders is critical to increasing the impact of palliative care advocacy so better care is available to more people who need it.
 At the same time, in many settings direct stakeholders have not being given the opportunities to speak out and participate in all stages of palliative care advocacy activities.
 We are trying to find some new ways to address this.